What is a Retail Locker?

 Now that we have an understanding of how retail lockers function within a scenario where an online order is picked up in a store, it is worthwhile taking some time to understand what advantages retail lockers provide.
 This information is useful for retailers that are seeking to determine whether electronic parcel lockers are advantageous for their specific situation and industry.
 Gaining a better understanding of the advantages that retail lockers provide can help businesses make better informed operational decisions.
 With that being said, let’s dive in.

 By utilizing an electronic parcel locker as the final vehicle for delivery, retailers are able to make the process much more convenient for their customers.
-With a parcel locker, customers are able to bypass any line and retrieve their order quickly and efficiently.
+With a parcel locker, customers are able to bypass any line and retrieve their orders quickly and efficiently.
 The process takes seconds instead of minutes, even during busy store hours.
 This allows customers to take full advantage of the convenience that BOPIS offers and enables customers to pick up orders quickly on their way home after work or on their lunch break.
 Additionally, for customers that are specifically seeking to avoid interacting with store associates, buy online pickup in locker (BOPIL) service allows them to avoid customer service interactions entirely.